 It is commonly understood that in times of stress our breathing changes.
-Breathing rate increases as a natural response to a perceived threat be that real or imaginary, it basically is telling you to 'get out of there' or 'get ready to fight'.
+Breathing rate increases as a natural response to a perceived threat - be that real or imaginary, it's basically telling you to 'get out of there' or 'get ready to fight'.

 Today I'm going to delve into this a little more and look at some of the mechanisms behind what's going on.

 Stress is a natural response that results in physiological changes.

 Our physiological responses are on a continuum between coma and panic.

 Our breathing is determined by carbon dioxide levels, the diaphragm, and the brain.

 Fast or slow breathings blood flow within the heart.